guidohajanssen/archimateviewer/README.md

 # archimateviewer
-Viewer for Archimate based on the Open Group Exchange Format
+Viewer for Archimate models based on the Open Group Exchange Format.
+For example of the output see also http://www.archimateviewer.nl

 The project now contains only three basic files:
 - archimatetool.xsl transform an archimatetool (www.archimatetool.com) xml file to the archimate open group exchange format xml (http://www.opengroup.org/xsd/archimate/)